Quansight-Labs/quansight-labs-site/posts/2020/07/the-ibis-backends.md

 query is a flavor of SQL.

-A string generating expression compiles to `ibis.omniscidb` flavored [SQL], while `ibis.bigquery` may have a different string representatin.
+A string generating expression compiles to `ibis.omniscidb` flavored [SQL], while `ibis.bigquery` may have a different string representation.